cryptoworkbench/cryptoworkbench/README.md

 ## Non-exclusive list of implemented mathematics
 ### The Sieve of Eratosthenes
 [./actual\_code/project\_code/prime\_table\_generator/prime\_table\_generator.c](https://github.com/cryptoworkbench/cryptoworkbench/blob/main/actual_code/project_code/prime_table_generator/prime_table_generator.c) is the location of my implementation of the Sieve of Eratosthenes.
-Here this ancient method for finding prime numbers comes in the form of a nice, _ergonomic_, intuitive generator of prime tables.
+Here this ancient method for finding prime numbers comes in the form of a nice, ergonomic and intuitive generator of prime tables.
-This prime table generator can generate compact binary prime tables but also basic ASCII tables one can 'cat' or alternatively load intelligibly into vim.
+This prime table generator supports the generation of prime tables of both the binary and the ASCII flavours.

-Append _stdout_ at the end to stick to the standard output:
+Example #1:
 ```bash
 ./actual_code/project_code/prime_table_generator/prime_table_generator 20 stdout
 Complete list of primes less than 20: